1) Evaluate the condition of your home

 When it comes to finding potential buyers for a home, there are critical steps that must be taken before you list it for sale… steps that determine whether or not your property will be discovered by Qualified Buyers.
 Unfortunately, some agents upload poorly taken photos into the Multiple Listings Services and hope that the price sells the home.
 I firmly believe that your home needs to be shown at it's absolute best to pique interest the minute it hits the market.

 As part of my Property Marketing Plan, I use my standard process to ensure your property can be found online and to show off it's best qualities to potential Buyers.
-These steps include hiring a professional photographer to take photos of your home, advertising your listing and upcoming open houses on social media, driving traffic to your listing using paid Facebook and Google Ads, and using the most effective real estate search sites.
+These steps include hiring a professional photographer to take photos of your home, advertising your listing and upcoming open houses on REALTOR.CA and social media, driving traffic to your listing using paid Facebook and Google Ads, and using the most effective real estate search sites.
 I always employ the most up to date technology, including virtual tours, to ensure that your property is getting maximum exposure while Buyers are opting to #StayHome and pre-qualify listings online.

 I also tap into my vast network to ensure that all of my contacts know what listings I have coming to market before they are even posted online.